 This section of the application should describe the project location, including a detailed geographical description of the proposed project, a map of the project's location and connections to existing transportation infrastructure, and geospatial data describing the project location.
-If the project is located within the boundary of a Census-designated urbanized area, the application should identify that urbanized area.
+The application should also identify whether the project is located in an Opportunity Zone.
+The